Opening up about depression and anxiety does two things:

 The truth is we don’t know anything unless they tell us.
 People’s online lives are perfectly crafted and strategically written to look a certain way.

-Whether people should share their story is up to them.
+Whether people should share their stories is up to them.
 For me, I feel if I have to live with this for the duration of my life I might as well help people with it by being honest.

 Dealing with depression sucks, but it doesn’t mean YOU suck.
 Anxiety can rob you of your future, but you don’t have to let it win because you’re stronger than your worse case.